davidlevinwork/Blockchain-System/README.md

 ## Architecture

 ### Blockchain
+Building a Blockchain system that enables the execution of secure business activities, while adjusting business transactions between different parties without the need for a central management entity, when the management is replaced by encrypted blocks of information generated through P2P sharing.

+During the project, I implemented an end-to-end blockchain system that allows transactions to be made, when the relevant transactions in this case being `Adonis` currency transactions.

 ### Smart Contract
+A smart contract is a digital contract distributed on a blockchain network, which is capable of receiving and exporting data and performing certain operations automatically.
+Its operations are reviewed and verified by the blockchain network.

 ### Adonis Cryptocurrency
+Cryptocurrency is a digital means of transferring value for a variety of uses like payment.

+Definition of a new Cryptocurrency called `Adonis`. </br>
+The maximum number of coins for the sale of this coin is 1000000, with the initial price of the coin being 0.001 (i.e. $ 1 = 1000 Adonis coins).

 ### Trading Bot
+The trading algorithm is based on the Relative Strength Index (RSI): a technical indicator used to analyze and review various markets.
+The indicator shows the price intensity by comparing up and down fluctuations in the closing prices of the given cryptocurrency.

 ## Installation
 To run the application, you'll need to install the following :